 ANATOMY AND PATHOPHYSIOLOGY

 The tip of the central venous catheter must lie in the superior or inferior vena cava and never in the right atrium.
 The thin wall of the right atrium may easily be perforated by the catheter tip and result in complications (e.g., hemorrhage and cardiac tamponade).
 The central venous anatomy is shown in Figure 63-1.
-The superior vena cava is accessed through the internal jugular veins, the subclavian veins, and less commonly the external jugular veins.
-The inferior ...
+The superior vena cava is accessed through the internal jugular veins, the subclavian veins, and less commonly the external jugular veins. ...